HubSpot/Singularity/Docs/reference/configuration.md

 ## SMTP ##

-These settings live under the "smtp" field in teh root config.
+These settings live under the "smtp" field in the root config.

 | Parameter | Default | Description | Type |
 |-----------|---------|-------------|------|